900johnnymendez/configure-ad/README.md

 </p>

 <h1>Configuring Active Directory Within Azure Virtual Machines </h1>
-This tutorial describes the process for deploying and configuring of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial describes the process for deploying and configuring of on-premises Active Directory within Azure Virtual Machines.
+It also covers creating and managing user accounts in Active Directory, as well as configuring Group Policy. <br />